idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 Pattern Measurement rules:

-- Solids cannot have pattern width or pattern length.
+- Solids cannot have pattern width or pattern offset.
 Must be set to null or ""
-- Stripes must have pattern width
-- Checks (symmetric and asymmetric) must have pattern length and width
+- Stripes and Checks (symmetric and asymmetric) must have pattern width
 - You must provide pattern measurements when setting the pattern_type

 ### HTTP Request